elastisys/compliantkubernetes/docs/faq.md

 When you update things other than `config.yml` you will also need to rerun the Configurer Job (e.g. by making some small change to the resource requests and applying the chart again).

-## Will GrafanaLabs change to AGPL licenses affect the Compliant Kubernetes
+## Will GrafanaLabs change to AGPL licenses affect Compliant Kubernetes

 !!!note "TL;DR"
     Users and operators of Compliant Kubernetes are unaffected.